Beaufort Castle, Luxembourg: History

 After various changes in ownership including Pierre de Coumont (1774) and Jean Théodore Baron de Tornaco-Vervoy (1781), the castle was abandoned, fell into disrepair and at the beginning of the 19th century was even used as a quarry.
 In 1850, it was listed by the State as a national monument.
 In 1893, the new owner Henri Even restored the new building and, in 1928, Edmond Linkels cleared the rubble away and opened the medieval castle to visitors.
 In 1981, the property was acquired by the State.

 The castle today

-The ruins of the medieval castle are open to visitors every day from Easter until 1 November from 9 am to 6 pm.
+The Beaufort estate can be visited.